-Hello everyone and welcome back to my blog, today’s post is all about the fairly new vegan fish and chip option which you can get from Harbour Lights which has been commended as “1 0f the top 10 fish and chip shops” in the country 2019!
+Hello everyone and welcome back to my blog.
+Todays post is all about the fairly new vegan fish and chip option which you can get from Harbour Lights.
+Harbour Lights has been commended as “1 0f the top 10 fish and chip shops” in the country 2019!

-When I heard about the new vegan fish and chip option through Harbour Lights’ newsletter (which by the way I recommend you sign up to because they release discount codes all the time).
+When I heard about the new vegan fish and chip option through Harbour Lights’ newsletter.
+(Which by the way I recommend you sign up to because they release discount codes all the time).
 I was very intrigued and quite frankly excited!
 See I’m a vegetarian who doesn’t eat fish, yeah an actual vegetarian, aha.
-If you’re interested on my thoughts about being a vegetarian you can read more about it here.

-Anyhoo, I visited Falmouth last Saturday to see the Falmouth University grad show and before we had a wonder around, I thought it would be a good idea to have some good old traditional Harbour Lights, a place I visited often in my uni days.
-I actually ordered the fish and chips through their new app, which by the way they’re giving 10% off any takeaway to anyone who downloads it.
+I visited Falmouth last Saturday to see the Falmouth University grad show.
+Before we had a wonder around, I thought it would be a good idea to have some good old traditional Harbour Lights.
+A place I visited often in my uni days.
+I actually ordered the fish and chips through their new app.
+Which by the way they’re giving 10% off any takeaway to anyone who downloads it.

 The texture and appearance itself was rather fishy and it tasted pretty good.
 I’m maybe not one to comment on the taste as I have been vegetarian for almost four years now and barely remember the taste of real Cod, haha.
 But I would say I think you would be able to tell it wasn’t real fish however, that doesn’t mean it wasn’t tasty.
-The only thing that maybe looked slightly odd about it was that it hard dark bits (from the seaweed) which you could see through the batter which was a little bit disconcerting at first.
+The only thing that maybe looked slightly odd about it was that it hard dark bits from the seaweed.
+You could see it through the batter which was a little bit disconcerting at first.
 It was also huuugee!
-I mean that may be a positive for some but I could only finish 3/4 of it and that was at a push.
+I mean that may be a positive for some but, I could only finish 3/4 of it and that was at a push.
 I would rather it be slightly smaller and cheaper.

-While you are in Falmouth why not read my blog post on it to find places to see and things to do.
+While you are in Falmouth why not read my blog post on the Cornish town to find places to see and things to do.
 I hope you enjoyed this blog post which is a bit different than normal.

 Lots of love, Melissa x